tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 2. Student Do: Trading Functions (10 min)

 In this activity, students will be given a random sequence of trading function names.
 They will be asked to propose the correct order of the functions if they were to be implemented in an algorithmic trading application.
-Note that there is not a single precise order, so treat this as a thought exercise to help drive engagement and discussion around the use of frameworks to encapsulate and abstract code.
+Note that there is no single correct order, so treat this as a thought exercise to help drive engagement and discussion around the use of frameworks to encapsulate and abstract code.

 **Files:**